 Due to its high sampling frequency, the APD camera has relatively high memory consumption, requiring up to 2.5 GB per shot.
-For this reason, a dedicated personal computer (PC) with enough memory is required to acquire and control the
+For this reason, a dedicated PC with enough memory is required to acquire and control the APD data.
+However, the high resolution camera is not as demanding, requiring about 100 MB per shot.
+Thus, a second PC will be used to control both the high resolution camera and the motors that drive the probe head linear and rotary motions.

 FIG. 5.
-Optical system and ray tracing to the APD camera and the high resolution camera.
-The distance between elements (in mm) and the numeration corresponding to Table I are also shown.
+Optical system layout and ray tracing to the APD camera and the high resolution camera.